sil-lead/ACR-Illustrations-updater/README.md

 ## 3b.
 ImageMagick

 **ImageMagick** can be used to convert your images to PNG.
 Get it at http://www.imagemagick.org/script/download.php.
-Get the first choice under "Windows Binary Release".
+Download the first choice under "Windows Binary Release".
 Run the installer and verify that if you open a new CMD window, this command works:
 ```
 magick --version
 ```
-You should see something like
+You should see something like:
 ```
 Version: ImageMagick 7.0.7-1 Q16 x64 2017-09-09 http://www.imagemagick.org
 Copyright: Copyright (C) 1999-2015 ImageMagick Studio LLC
 ```

-(**Note:** jpeg photographs or very complicated color drawings that include lots of shading are better not being automatically converted to the png format.
-If you have such images, it is better to experiment with different ImageMagick compression settings to find which settings give the best results in terms of size and image quality.
-Then you can convert your jpg files to png files before running the `process-images.pl` script (below).)
+(**Note:** If you have jpeg photographs or very complicated color drawings that include lots of shading, it is better not to automatically convert them to the png format.
+If you have such images, you can experiment with different ImageMagick compression settings to find which settings give the best results for size and image quality.
+Then you can convert your jpg files to png files before running [`process-images.pl`](#6-process-your-images).)

 ## 3c. pngout

 **pngout** is used to compress PNG files.
 Get it here: http://advsys.net/ken/utils.htm.
 Like ExifTool, pngout lacks an installer.
-Put the file named `pngout.exe` in this folder, alongside the file named `process-images.pl` (or anywhere else on your Windows PATH).
-Type following command in a CMD window while cd'd into this folder:
+Put the file named `pngout.exe` in the `acr-illustrations-updater-master` folder (or anywhere else on your Windows PATH).
+Type the following command in a CMD window:
 ```
 pngout
 ```